Salmon Fly Swim Time

 When A Salmon Takes

 Most of the salmon fishing books are full of utter nonsense with this 'let the fish draw line and slowly lift into it' guff.
 If you do that you'll find that the majority of fish will shake the hook out soon into the fight.
+Don't take a chance after all the effort and tactical astuteness you've deployed to get to the critical magical moment when a salmon cooperates.
 Logically all hooks require pressure to be properly set so if you think the soft action of a fly rod and lightly set fly reel clutch are going to convert these hard earned hooking opportunities into landed salmon then think again.

 Setting A Salmon Fly Hook

-Let the salmon take the fly past the 'dunts & nudges' stage until your several seconds into the steady 'draw of line' from the reel.
+Let the salmon take the fly past the 'dunts & nudges' stage which often lasts for several seconds until your a further several seconds into the steady 'draw of line' peeling off the reel stage.
 Keep the rod tip down and firmly clamp your fly reel's face until the line tightens.
-Feel the weight of the salmon for 3 to 5 seconds as that's the logical hook point pressure needed to set the hook properly.
-Once you've felt the fish's weight release you hand from the reel face, raise the rod and say to yourself thanks Jock! and I guarantee you the fish won't drop off early into the fight if you do exactly that.
+Directly feel the weight of the salmon for a further 3 to 5 seconds with the rod tip pointing in the direction of the fish as that weight you're now feeling applies the logical hook point pressure needed to set the hook properly.
+Once you've felt the fish's weight release your hand from the reel face, raise the rod and say to yourself thanks Jock I owe you a dram! and I guarantee you the fish won't drop off if you do exactly that.
+Just watch though and don't let the adrenalin alarm clock get the better of you making you come in too early with your hook set attempt!